SBCNY/Molecular-Biology-of-the-Cell/README.md

    "Custom_data_sets" and needs to contain the columns that are specified under "custom_data_readWriteOptions.Key_columnNames" to the custom_data_spreadsheet_name, i.e. "SampleName", "NCBI_official_symbol", "Value".
 Additional columns will be ignored.
 All genes that belong to one sampleName will be analyzed as one group.
 Values will be used to distinguish between up-regulated (positive value) and down- regulated (negative value) genes.
 Any genes with a value of 0 will be removed.
-Duplicated genes are not accepted.
+Any duplicates of the same gene/sampleName combination  will cause the throwing of an exception.
 Uncomment the command within region "Custom data - reading custom data spreadsheet" in the Main function and comment the commands within all other regions.<br>